ooikk/Arduino-Documentation/02_MISC/02_WiFi/Telegram.md

 ### Accessing the ILI9488 SD Card Slot

-No. The SD slot built into your ILI9488 module can be accessed using the Arduino-ESP32 `SD` and `SPI` libraries.
+The SD slot built into ILI9488 module can be accessed using the Arduino-ESP32 `SD` and `SPI` libraries.

 Include `TFT_eSPI.h` only if your sketch also uses it to draw on the display or handle touch input.